Skills for my future

 Choose a business role model.
 They could be someone who’s had a brilliant business idea, someone who’s managed to overcome challenges, or someone whose ethos and morals appeal to you.

 Present your role model and their story, focusing on how they developed their business.
-Make a list of top tips you’ve learned from your role model – use the ideas here for inspiration on presenting your list.
+Make a list of top tips you’ve learned from your role model.

 2. Pitch your own business